kooshaj/Coronavirus-Data-Manipulation-Project/README.md

-# covid_website
+# Easy Access to COVID Statistics
-Creating a website with simple access to covid statistics
+Creating a program with simple access to covid statistics